 Can a vacuum cleaner help with allergies?

 If you suffer from allergies, a vacuum cleaner can be a helpful tool to suck up anything that may irritate you.
-There are some things to look out for, though.
-First, look for a vacuum cleaner that has a HEPA filter for preventing small particles from escaping your clean and being blown around.
+A vacuum cleaner that has a HEPA filter for preventing small particles from escaping your clean and being blown around.
 This will ensure that everything that may irritate you will be deposited into the bin or bag.

 Is vacuum cleaner power important?